savka777/whiteboard-app/README.md

 # watch mode
 $ npm run start:dev
 ```
+## 3: Scan QR Code
-*Scan QR Code to connect any device to draw in real time*
+connect any device by scanning the QR Code to be able to draw in real time on screen